cr-ste-justine/SONG/song-docs/source/introduction.rst

 Data Submission Workflow
 ======================================

-The data submission workflow can be separated into 3 main stages:
+The data submission workflow can be separated into 4 main stages:

 1. Metadata Submission and Validation (SONG)
+2. Manifest Generation (SONG)
-2. Object data Upload (SCORE)
+3. Object data Upload (SCORE)
-3. Publishing Metadata (SONG)
+4. Publishing Metadata (SONG)

 The following diagram summarized the steps involved in successful data submission using SONG and SCORE: